 Next, select a profile to complete the connection.
 If you have multiple websites on your Google Analytics account, then you’ll need to choose the right one here.
 When done, click the Complete Connection button.
 After a few seconds, the authentication process will finish, and Google Analytics will get successfully connected to your website.

 The last two steps will show you paid addons, which are part of the premium version of the plugin, and a recommendation for a contact form plugin (WPForms).
-You can skip both of these to go to the last screen.
+You can skip both of these to continue to the last screen.
 If everything went alright, you should see a success message.
 Hit the Finish Setup & Exit Wizard button, and you’re all done.

 Method 2 – connect Google Analytics by inserting the tracking code to HTML